 Ideally, medications can be used to relieve symptoms (short-term) so natural therapies (nutritional immunology and/or supplements) can be given time to work.

 Generally speaking - increasing or reducing doses of medications and supplements should be done carefully and ‘tapered’ whenever possible (ie. gradual changes in measured increments).
 You can discuss this method with your doctor.

-Other areas to discuss with your doctor:
+Other areas to discuss with your doctor - including medications: